commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

     └── images
 ```

-- `.eslintrc.yaml`: in case you're using a monorepository, you need to provide this file with an empty object `{}`
+- `.eslintrc.yaml`: in case you're using a monorepository, you need to provide this file with an empty object `{}`, otherwise provide a valid ESLint configuration.

 - `gatsby-config.js`: this is required for a Gatsby website and should contain the website specific configuration.
-At the very least, the core Gatsby theme must be listed in the plugins section.
+At the very least, the commercetools Gatsby theme must be listed in the plugins section.
 You are free to provide more plugins as you need for your specific website.

   ```js
   module.exports = {